 The holiday shopping season is just around the corner (it’s already November!).
 This is perhaps the most important season for brands as they gear up to drive sales and make the most of the holiday shopping season.
 However, this year’s holiday shopping season is going to be unlike any other.
 The COVID-19 pandemic, as we all know by now has redefined what “normal” is.
 Earlier this year, physical retail stores were shut amidst the lockdown.
 As a result, online demand and eCommerce exploded.
 Those brands that already had an eCommerce website moved their focus to driving online sales while others rushed to build one.

 Marketplaces saw a tremendous increase in popularity, demand and sales this year.
 In fact, sales exploded to the point that Amazon had to temporarily block shipments of all non-essential items to prioritise the fulfilment of essential products because of the Covid-19 pandemic.
 Further, it was reported that Amazon’s stock value went up by over 60% this year and profits have been skyrocketing.
 Similarly, Walmart’s online sales nearly doubled at the end of Q2.
-You can see our data on the growth of eCommerce this year on our eCommerce impact tracker here.

 Due to resurgence of cases across Europe, there are once again varying levels of lockdowns being imposed across the continent.
 With the new restrictions in place, one can extrapolate the many customers will heavily depend on online to do their holiday season shopping this year.
 It is imperative for brands to ensure that their marketplace strategy is on point for the most important shopping season.

 Marketplaces are highly competitive as thousands of brands are directly competing with one another.
 It can be a challenge for your brand to stand out and drive conversions.
 Here are a few things that you should keep in mind to help improve and optimise your marketplace strategy ahead of the holiday shopping season: